MicrosoftDocs/security/compass/incident-response-process.md

    Plan for 50% of your staff operating at 50% of normal capacity due to situational stress.

-A key expectation to manage is that you may never be able to identify “patient zero” because the data required for this may have been deleted before the investigation starts (such as an attacker covering their tracks and log rolling).
+A key expectation to manage with stakeholder is that you may never be able to identify the information on the initial attack because the data required for this may have been deleted before the investigation starts (such as an attacker covering their tracks and log rolling).

-### Operations best practices
+### Operations

-Here are some critical success factors:
+For security operations aspects of incident response, here are some critical success factors:

 - Staying focused